Semiparametric Estimation of Dynamic Binary Choice Panel Data Models: Conclusions

 \section{Conclusions}

-In this paper, we provide new identification results for preference parameters in panel data binary choice models that allow for both fixed effects (Heckman's \textquotedblleft spurious\textquotedblright\ state dependence) and lagged dependent variables (\textquotedblleft true\textquotedblright\ state dependence).
+This paper presents new identification results for preference parameters in panel data binary choice models that allow for both fixed effects (Heckman's ``spurious'' state dependence) and lagged dependent variables (``true'' state dependence).
 The same semiparametric random utility framework as in \cite*{HonoreKyriazidou2000} is considered.
-A key, novel idea in this paper is that, with additional restrictions on the dynamic process of observed covariates and the tail behavior of the error distribution, the point identification no longer needs element-by-element matching of regressors over time, in contrast to the method proposed in \cite*{HonoreKyriazidou2000}.
-Our approach assumes a minimum panel length of five ($T\geq 4$), which fits in most empirical settings.
-Our identification arguments motivate a two-step estimation procedure, adapting Manski's maximum score estimator.
-The proposed estimators are consistent with rates of convergence independent of the model dimension, as opposed to the estimator proposed in \cite*{HonoreKyriazidou2000}.
-We further derive limiting distributions of the proposed estimators, which are non-Gaussian, in line with existing literature.
-We justify the application of several bootstrap procedures for conducting statistical inference.
-The results of a Monte Carlo study suggest that our estimators and inference procedures perform well in finite samples.
+A key innovation in this paper is the assertion that, given additional restrictions on the dynamic process of observed covariates and the tail behavior of the error distribution, the point identification no longer needs element-by-element matching of regressors over time, in contrast to the method proposed in \cite*{HonoreKyriazidou2000}.
+Our approach requires a minimum panel length of five ($T\geq 4$), which fits in most empirical settings.
+Our identification arguments motivate a two-step estimation procedure, adapting Manski's MS estimator.
+The proposed estimators are consistent with rates of convergence independent of the model dimension, unlike the estimator proposed in \cite*{HonoreKyriazidou2000}.
+We further derive the limiting distributions of the proposed estimators, which are non-Gaussian, aligning with existing literature.
+We justify the use of several bootstrap procedures for conducting statistical inference.
+A Monte Carlo study indicates that our estimators and inference procedures perform well in finite samples.

-The work here leaves some open questions for future research.
-For example, one may consider extending the framework in this paper to study the identification with more than one lag of the dependent variable or the identification in panel data multinomial response models.
+This paper leaves some open questions for future research.
+For example, it might be worthwhile extending the framework in this paper to study the identification with more than one lag of the dependent variable or the identification in panel data multinomial response models.